uhm-clubhouse/uhm-clubhouse.github.io/index.md

 5. If all goes well, the application will appear at http://localhost:3000

 ## Continuous Integration

 ![ci-badge](https://github.com/uhm-clubhouse/uhm-clubhouse/workflows/ci-uhm-clubhouse/badge.svg)

+UHM Clubhouse uses GitHub Actions to automatically run ESLint and TestCafe each time a commit is made to the default branch.
+You can see the results of all recent “workflows” at https://github.com/uhm-clubhouse/uhm-clubhouse/actions.

+The workflow definition file is quite simple and is located at [github/workflows/ci.yml](https://github.com/uhm-clubhouse/uhm-clubhouse/blob/main/.github/workflows/ci.yml)

 ## Development History
 ### [Milestone 1](https://github.com/orgs/uhm-clubhouse/projects/2)